Visiting Lyon Solo: Guide, Strolls and Tips

 Old Lyon: The Traboules Game

 Alone, you are more discreet and faster, which makes exploring easier. passageways.
 These secret passages are havens of quiet peace.
-Don't miss the Longue Traboule (entrance at 54 rue Saint-Jean) and the Cour des Voraces in Croix-Rousse for its monumental staircase.
+Don't miss them!
+Long Traboule (entrance at 54 rue Saint-Jean).

 Stroller's tip: Feel free to push open the doors equipped with a push button during the day; many of these architectural treasures are open to the public while respecting the peace and quiet of the residents.